Stevenage railway station: London North Eastern Railway

 Services are operated using bi-mode trains, electric multiple units and InterCity 225 electric locomotive-hauled sets.

 Hull Trains

 Hull Trains operates a limited service on Sunday afternoons only.
 The station is served by one northbound service to Hull and two southbound services to London King's Cross.
 Services are operated using bi-mode trains.

 Lumo

-Lumo operates two northbound services to Edinburgh Waverley and three southbound services to London King's Cross.
+Lumo operates two northbound services to Edinburgh Waverley and three southbound services to London King's Cross, to pick up only northbound and set down only southbound.
 Services are operated using electric multiple units.